 Supervisor's Canadian Common CV (Heart & Stroke version only).
 Applicants are required to submit the supervisor's Canadian Common CV (CCV) as part of their application.
 This information will not be included in the Evaluation Criteria, but is requested so that the Selection Committee can gauge the alignment of a supervisor's research expertise with proposed research of the applicant.
 The Canadian Common CV (CCV) allows researchers to enter their CV data once and output it in formats suitable for submission to CCV Network member organizations, including Heart & Stroke and CIHR.
 Supervisors should use the web-based form to enter their CV information directly online [https://ccv-cvc.ca/indexresearcher-eng.frm] for the categories including, but not limited to: education, recognitions, employment, research funding history, activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration), contributions (presentations, interview and media relations, publications, intellectual property).
-Once you have completed the CCV, output the form in the Heart & Stroke format.
 Please see the CIHR Academic CCV guide for tips on completing the sections with the information requested.
+Upon completing the CCV, output the form in the Heart & Stroke format.